sdpython/sphinx-runpython/_doc/api/blocdefs.rst

 .. exref::
     :title: How to add an example?
     :tag: example
-    :label: this-faq-example
+    :label: l-this-example

     This example, a piece of code...

-A reference can be added to this example :ref:`l-this-example`.
+A reference can be added to this example :ref:`Example 1 <l-this-example>`.
+The title needs to be recalled.

 blocref
 =======